Skip to main content

 Match a Figma frame

-You have a Figma link and want the code to match.
-Pair with the Figma MCP.
+You have a Figma link and want the result on a page to match.

 prompt

-Here is a Figma frame — figma.com/design/xxxx?node-id=123.
-Implement it as a new component at components/sections/AboutCallout.tsx.
-Use the existing typography tokens and the Button primitive from ui/button.
+Here is a Figma frame - figma.com/design/xxxx?node-id=123.
+Add it as a new section on /about, positioned between the intro and the team grid.
+Use the existing typography and button styles on the site.

 Pattern 4

-You want the component to reflect real content instead of hardcoded placeholders.
+You want a page to reflect real content instead of hardcoded placeholders.

 prompt